zoomlocker/Uppervalley/README.md

 - **User Customization**: Allowing users to input specific basin parameters for tailored calculations.
 - **Mobile Responsiveness**: Optimizing the site for mobile device usage.

-## 7. License & Acknowledgments
+## 7. Acknowledgments

+This project was created by Mohammad Sharif at Aptim Environmental & Infrastructure LLC.
+Special acknowledgment and thanks go to Chris Richgels, PE, for his invaluable help and assisting with the mathematical calculations and providing overall insight on how to tackle creating this application.
+Additional gratitude is extended to the UVDS team for their support and collaboration.

+## 8. License

 The project remains under the MIT License.

-A big thank you to the UVDS team for their invaluable feedback and suggestions in this update.
+## 8. License

+The project remains under the MIT License.